ChaudharySamirZafar/Authorisation-Authentication/README.md

 # AuthorisationAuthentication
-:lock: Fullstack Application that focuses on authenticating users and authorising their actions.
+Fullstack Application that focuses on authenticating users and authorising their actions.